minalbhivgade/Excel-Project-1/README.md

 ## Usage

-The Excel file `Vrinda_Store_Sales_Report.xlsx` contains the sales data and the dashboard created using Excel.
+The Excel file `Vrinda Store Data Analysis.xlsx` contains the sales data and the dashboard created using Excel.
 It offers visualizations and insights based on the aforementioned objectives.